swiftlang/swift-evolution/proposals/0212-compiler-version-directive.md

 This solution is problematic for several reasons:

-* It creates an exponential growth in the number of Swift versions for each new compatibility version.
+* It creates a quadratic growth in the number of Swift versions for each new compatibility version.
 * Conditionally compiling for a version of the compiler, regardless of the compatibility mode, is difficult and error prone:

 ```swift